Brinks Home Security Review

 Brinks Home Touch

 The Home Touch is basically a panel that integrated our entire security system and allowed us to control it on the touchscreen, hence the name.
 Here, we armed and disarmed our system and even spoke through two-way audio, which was really helpful for communicating with people in different rooms (without yelling, of course).
 Aside from a speaker and microphone, the Home Touch Smart Home Hub, to use its full name, also has a front-facing camera which let us basically video chat with the kids, much more threatening than just a disembodied voice (kidding!).
-It even has a slot for a micro-SD card, which we took advantage of when recording funny moments.
+It even has a slot for a micro-SD card, which stored camera snapshots every time someone disarmed the system via the control panel.
 If the alarm goes off, the Home Touch plays an 85-decibel siren, which is as loud as if a diesel truck drove through our home.
 Believe us, we were very startled when we forgot to disarm the system one time!

-It’s also the Home Touch where the cellular signal is stored, and keep in mind that’s there whether you sign up for Brinks Home Complete, their monthly plan, or not.
-We’re really happy that Brinks included cellular backup for its security system, as this means it’ll stay on even if the power goes out.
+It’s also the Home Touch where the cellular ship is stored, and keep in mind that’s there whether you sign up for Brinks Home Complete, their monthly plan, or not.
+We’re really happy that Brinks included cellular backup for its security system, as this means it’ll stay on even if the power or your internet goes out.
 While this may seem like it should be standard, this isn’t usually the case, as we’ve seen from more traditional companies whose systems we’ve tested.

 Skybell Slim Line Video Doorbell